mthuret/storybook-addon-specifications/README.md

 This addon for storybook will allow you to write tests based on your stories and display results directly inside storybook.

+If you want to learn more about the ideas behind this addon, you can read [this article](https://medium.com/@mlthuret/building-a-react-components-living-documentation-using-react-storybook-5f11f0e7d23e#.5g58g5i3t).

 **needs at least [react-storybook](https://github.com/kadirahq/react-storybook) 2.2.0**

 ![](docs/screenshot.png)